M-YOUSUF-R/Google-5-Day-AI-Agents-Intensive-Course/Day-2/Image-Gen-Agent/README.md

 If tools are long-running or needed human approval before completing an action. this example describe the process to add human approval with agentic workflow.

-Example: A image-gen agent should ask for approval before generating a large number of image.
+Example: A image-gen agent using MCP server should ask for approval before generating a large number of image.
 ```
 User asks → Agent calls tool → Tool PAUSES and asks human → Human approves → Tool completes → Agent responds
 ```